bwl21/zupfnoter/README.md

         denoting the voice pairs for which synchlines shall be drawn. f
     :   List of flowlines to be shown.
-It is an array of integers j
+It is an array of integers sf
+    :   List of subflowlins to be shown.
+It is an array of intenters.
+        Subflowlines are flowlines connecting notes which otherwise have no corresponding note in other displayed voices and therefore would appear as single notes lost in space (without anny connection). startpos
+    :   the vertical position to start with the first note.
+It is an integer. j
     :   List of jumplines to be shown.
 It is an array of integers l